These sticky gooey, monster rice bubble treats are really easy to make, they don’t require any baking, and they’re perfect for a Halloween party

 We first made these monster rice bubble treats quite a few years ago as a birthday treat to take to preschool, and they were a huge hit.
 Since then we’ve tweaked the recipe a little and perfected our technique.

-To make the chocolate ‘eyeballs’ you need some big white chocolate melts/buttons, some small choc chips, and a bit of plain icing to glue the two together.
-We used the same chocolate eyes for our happy face cookies too, you can find the recipe here.
+To make the chocolate ‘eyeballs’ you need some big white chocolate melts/buttons, some small choc chips, and a bit of plain icing, or melted chocolate to glue the two together.
+We used the same chocolate eyes to make our happy face cookies.

 - 60g butter